-Using Microsoft Agent, Page 5
+Using Microsoft Agent

 Sometimes, that darn Text-to-Speech engine can sound a little monotone, not reflecting the emphasis and strain we human beings place on certain words.